This Week

 Passed

-This motion to recommit was on legislation to No Funds for Repeat Child Care Violations Act of 2026.
-It required a simple majority.
-The measure failed 210-213.
+This motion to recommit was on legislation to Stopping Fraudulent Payments Act.
+Motion to recommit: required majority of votes cast (212 of 422).
+The measure failed 209-213.
 The motion to recommit is the minority party's last chance to amend a bill before final passage.

 213 Nay